hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

 ---------

 This method is usually used for the case where the hydro-package and *SIS* are installed on the same machine.
-However, since the *User Defined UDP* port cannot be modified, this method may not be suitable if this mechanism is already in used by another program.
+However, this method may not be suitable if this mechanism is already in used by another program.
 In such a case, the *DataDistrib.exe* program explored in :ref:`method_3` may be attempted.

 The configuration for this method is actually quite simple: